 Your LinkedIn profile doesn’t have to follow general guidelines like that.
 You want to appeal to niche audiences.

 You want to specifically tailor your LinkedIn page to make people in your industry feel like you’re a respectable professional in their field.
-If you’re too vague and don’t include any personal details, you may have general appeal … but you lack individual distinction.
+If you’re too vague and don’t include personal details, you may have general appeal … but lack individual distinction.